khushi2488/Email_classifier_with_pii_masking/README.md

 The **Email Classifier with PII Masking** is a Python-based project designed to classify incoming support emails into predefined categories while masking personally identifiable information (PII) for privacy and compliance.
 This tool ensures that sensitive information like names, email addresses, phone numbers, and others are protected before processing the email content.

 📌 Features
-Built with FastAPI
+1)Built with FastAPI

-Supports email classification and masking of PII RESTful POST endpoint at /classify
+2)Supports email classification and masking of PII

+3)RESTful POST endpoint at /classify

-Interactive API documentation via Swagger UI
+4)Interactive API documentation via Swagger UI

 ## 🚀 Deployment